Teenage Hitchhikers

-Teenage Hitchhikers is a 1975 American comedy road movie written, directed, and produced by Gerri Sedley.
-Chris Jordan and Sandra Peabody star as Mouse and Bird, two runaway teenage girls that embark on a journey across the West in search of freedom and excitement.
-To fund their travels, they rob the upper class and the various people that sexualize them along the way.
+Teenage Hitchhikers is a 1975 American sex comedy written, directed, and produced by Jerome S. Kaufmann.
+Kathie Christopher and Sandra Peabody star as Mouse and Bird, two teenage girls who embark on a journey West in search of freedom, excitement, and independence.

-Cinematographer Bill Lamond signed on to the project after being approached by Sedley to work on the film.
-Both were working for the same television advertisement company at the time.
-Production began in September 1974 and lasted for a week on a budget of $15k.
-It was released into drive-in theaters in 1975 to generally favorable reviews that highlight the comedic timing of Jordan and Peabody and the film's social commentary.
+Cinematographer Bill Lamond signed on to the project after being approached by Kaufmann to work on the film.
+Kaufmann and Lamond worked at the same television advertisement company.
+Production began in September 1973 for a week on a low budget of $15k.
+It was released into drive-in theaters in 1974 to generally favorable reviews that highlight the comedic timing of Christopher and Peabody and the film's social commentary.

 The film is one of filmmaker Quentin Tarantino's favorite films and got included in the sixth semi-annual lineup of his Quentin Tarantino Film Festival in 2005 in Austin, Texas.

 Plot

 Mouse and Bird are struggling to find assistance in traveling west in an attempt to start a new life.
 After several failed attempts at hitchhiking, a rock band traveling with a pair of groupies in a recreational vehicle pulls over and allows the girls inside.
 After the band performs a song, they state that they will not provide them with transportation unless the duo agree to have sexual intercourse with them.
 They immediately decline as they refuse to be objectified.
 Thus, Mouse and Bird are kicked out of the vehicle.

 After traveling across the highway, the girls approach a river where Bird unintentionally catches a trout in her underwear.
 Having gone days without food due to not having any money, they perform a brief striptease in a nearby diner in an attempt to get their meal paid for by a middle aged customer but to no avail.
 Not wanting to be victimized, Mouse and Bird decide that they need to be the ones taking advantage of people in their predicaments in order to obtain money.

 Subsequently, they hear reports of an escaped rapist and are told not to hitch-hike.
 In the woods, the rapist from the news reports attempts to assault a young girl named Jennie.
 Mouse and Bird devise a plan to save her and tie the rapist up.
 Jennie decides to join them with their travels.
 Upon buying a car with money they obtained, the girls soon find themselves involved in an orgy.
 The next morning, they find their purses and car stolen and realize they are in the same dire predicament they started out in.